Edit Content

 • PSO 2 – An ability to use knowledge of various domains as per thrust areas to formulate and implement ideas for providing innovative solutions.

 Program Educational Objectives (PEOs) of M. Tech.
-(CSE)
+(Data Science)

-After successful completion of M.tech Program, Students will have an ability to :
+After successful completion of the M.tech Program, Students will have the ability to :

-• PO 2 – Think critically to identify, conceive, design, analyze and solve complex engineering problems in the area of computer science and allied fields.
+• PO 2 – Think critically to identify, design, analyse, and solve complex problems in data science and related fields using advanced computational and analytical techniques.

-• PO 4 – Communicate effectively and acquire professional, ethical and responsible attitude towards sustainable development of the society.
+• PO 4 – Communicate effectively across diverse audiences and uphold ethical standards, contributing responsibly to the sustainable development of data-centric solutions for societal benefit.

 Course Outcomes (COs)